An After School STEM Club Empowering the Next Generation of Innovators, Scientists, and Leaders by Bridging Community STEM Resources

 - Provide a safe learning environment that is free from judgement and the pressure of grades and testing

 - Provide an opportunity for participants to work in teams with others who share their interests

-- Demonstrate that scientists come from a variety of backgrounds and work collaboratively by exposing the girls to a variety of STEM professionals who will share their professional experiences
+- Demonstrate that scientists come from a variety of backgrounds and work collaboratively by exposing the participants to a variety of STEM professionals who will share their professional experiences

 Activities and Benefits

-Make lasting friendships as you meet girls with similar interests from around Genesee County
+- Make lasting friendships as you meet participants with similar interests from around Genesee County

 ACS data on undergraduate fields of study indicates that only about 25% of employed STEM degree holders are women.2 Evidence exists that suggests that this is due to negative stereotypes having a negative effect on women’s interest and performance in academic subjects necessary to be successful in STEM fields.1 Why is Curiosity Academy focused on STEM?
 The American Chemical Society states that only about 25% employed people with STEM degrees are girls.1 Evidence suggests that this is due to negative stereotypes that make girls feel negatively about their interests and performance in STEM academic subjects.2 Curiosity Academy breaks those barriers and stereotypes as we show you that STEM fields are an obtainable goal.